What Are Double Glazed Doors?

 Double glazed doors prevent heat transfer by a process called convection.
 Because the air inside the gap isn’t a good conductor of heat, cool air will stay on one side and warm air on the other.
 That way, thanks to double glazing the room inside will lose less heat and thus stay warmer for longer.

-What Modifications Can I Make to My Double Glazed Doors?
+What Can I Modify to My Double Glazed Doors?

 Because double glazed doors are specifically fitted to match your home, you will have the option to make multiple modifications to them.